kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 /// details | **Migrate**

-Migrate from an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer) involves creating a new Load Balancer service using Public Cloud Load Balancer with the same labelSelector to expose your application.
+Migrate from an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer) involves creating a new Load Balancer service using Public Cloud Load Balancer with the same label selector to expose your application.
 For a short period of time, your application will be accessible using both Load Balancers.

 At this time you can perform a DNS switch and then delete the old Loadbalancer.

-To migrate grom an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer), follow this steps:
+To migrate from an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer), follow this steps:

 ### Step 1 - Create a new Load Balancer service